Supervisor/supervisor/README.rst

 Supervisor will not run at all under any version of Windows.

-Supervisor 4.0 (unreleased) is planned to work under Python 3 version 3.4 or greater and on Python 2 version 2.7.
-See note above about the current state of Python 3 support.
+Supervisor 4.0 (unreleased) is designed to work under Python 3 version 3.4 or later and on Python 2 version 2.7.

 Documentation
 -------------